 Song Travels with Michael Feinstein

-“In this series, we talk about songs.
-How important they are in our lives… how they've changed our lives…how sometimes they make life worth living." – Michael Feinstein
+“In this series, we talk about songs: how important they are in our lives, how they've changed our lives and how sometimes they make life worth living,” says Feinstein.

-“Music often reflects its time…who knows what’s going to happen in 10 years?
+“Music often reflects its time…who knows what’s going to happen in ten years?
 But to me, it’s a passing parade, and all of it is worthy.
 People are compelled to make music.”— BetteMidler